osisdie/AWSServerlessSleepless.Host/README.md

 ### serverless_for_fun
 ---
 Try easily create a lambda serverless WebAPI WITHOUT SLEEP.
-I've try lots of way to awke this lambda function after distributing to AWS while still `sleeps very well` now.
+I've try lots of way to awake this lambda function after distributing to AWS while still *sleeps very well* now.
 So share to those developers who are also interested in awaking aws lambda serverless WebAPI.

 *series of *code_for_fun* *